-- 2017 March: Spoke to City Commission regarding proposal to fund sidewalk maintenance
+- 2017, March: Spoke to City Commission regarding proposal to fund sidewalk repair

-- 2017, February: Sent letter to City Commission regarding equitable funding of sidewalk maintenance
+- 2017, February: Sent letter to City Commission regarding equitable funding of sidewalk repair

 - 2016, October: Spoke to City Commission regarding plan to enforce sidewalk repair ordinance.